sillsdev/ptx2pdf/docs/dev/complex.md

 L/244.9958pt,R/244.9958pt|10|12|48.79837pt|1115

 Clearly, the different scoring weights will decide which option is preferred by the algorithm.
+Further testing will show if one or other of the parameters would be better squared.
+(A difference of 1 verse, or 1 line of whitespace doesn't matter much, but avoiding the text becoming 5 verses out of sync, or a solution leaving quarter of a page of whitespace are worth quite a lot of imbalance on 1 column if there are many.

 # Whitespace removal *vs* verse tracking
 In 1xN layout, then verse tracking is easily possible, as the column heights can be adjusted.
 In any other layout there will be whitespace when the column lengths disagree.
-For a layout `L/RA`, there are several processing options:
+For a layout `L/RA`, there are several processing options.
+Users might well have a preference, and so the scoring parameters should be accessible.
+Perhaps some 'standard values' should be made available.

-Starting on a page with avail left, `htL+max(ht(L),ht(R)) > avail`.
+Starting on a page with avail left, `ht(L)+max(ht(R),ht(A)) > avail`.

 *    **No verse info**:  Calculate `factor= avail / ( ht(L) + max(ht(R),ht(A)) )`  initial guess: `factor * ht(L)`  for `L`, etc. If inserts reduce `avail`, shrink one or more row heights  by something and repeat.
 *    **Verses, strict parallel**: as before, but the galley contents are tweaked until botmarks agree +/- 1 verse before each run.
 *    **Verses, loose parallel**: If `ht(R)` and `ht(A)` don't agree very well, allow their botmarks to get out of sync by, say, 3 verses.
 *    **Verses, min whitespace**:  if `ht(R)` and `ht(A)` don't agree, then try to make it that they do, pushing all R/A imbalance to the  end of the chunk.

+# Considerations for splitting L/RR,L/AA
+Any time content is  moved from L1 to L2 that might move a note or other insert.
+A full split is more efficient if we know that there are notes/inserts.
+If all the notes/inserts are in the first half, then a full split on L1 is appropriate and a minimal split appropriate on L2.
+Therefore, we want at least a partial list of line-no/insert measurements.

-# Necessary routines
+# Summary of necessary routines
 * Process layout string and reversal string [DONE]  [TESTED]
      *  add/remove follow-on connections and create relevant boxes / dims
      * self-check routine
-* Identify which inputs end up in repeated columns.
+* Identify which inputs end up in repeated columns, especially cross-page.
+* Something to determine possible split heights [DONE]
 * Determine total galley lengths
-* Determine initial split lengths
 * Split into sub-galleys, with chaining through follow-ons
-* ??
-Something to determine possible split heights??
-*
+* Analyse how inserts affect layout
+* Determine initial split lengths **COMPLEX**